ciaraosull/project-2-Whack-A-Mole/README.md

     ![CSS Validator Results](assets/images/css-screenshot.png)

 3. [JSHint](https://jshint.com/) site was used to validate the **JavaScript** code.
-It returned errors with semi-colons missing and also, 2 variables that had been declared were removed in error and this showed up in JSHint.
+It returned errors with semi-colons missing and also, 2 variables were reported to not be declared.

     ![JSHint Results](assets/images/jshint-warnings-screenshot.png)

-    The semi-colons were put in the correct place and the 2 missing variables were defined again.
+    The semi-colons were put in the correct place and the 2 undeclared variables were defined globally.
+Given more time, if this happened for future projects, more time could be spent on designing these variables to avoid creating them globally.
 JSHint then revealed no errors or warnings.

     ![JSHint Final Results](assets/images/jshint-final-screenshot.png)